 Japan

-A bow is the traditional way of greeting, but handshakes are also accepted in international settings.
+A bow is a traditional greeting, but a handshake is also accepted in international occasions.
 Exchanging business cards is extremely important and should be received with both hands and read carefully.

 Business Etiquette

 Business dinners are often held in traditional or high-end restaurants.
-Don't stick chopsticks upright in the rice when eating.
-Eating together can enhance relationships.
+Do not insert chopsticks upright into the meal.
+Eating together enhances relationships.

-Gifts should be beautifully packaged, and avoid giving 4 or 9 pieces (which sound the same as "death" and "bitterness").
-It is not appropriate to give sharp objects such as knives, which may imply severing relationships.
+Gifts should be beautifully packaged, avoid sending 4 or 9 pieces (with "death", "bitter" homophonic).
+It is not advisable to send sharp objects such as knives, which may imply a cut-off relationship.

 韩国